 No one knows how many of them call San Francisco home.
 The current estimate is around 200.

-If you really want to get a look at these birds, your best chance is to head out on a guided tour with someone that knows where to spot them.
+If you really want to get a chance to see these birds, your best chance is to head out on a guided tour with someone that knows where to spot them.
 On this 3-hour tour, you will cover quite a bit of this district as well as portions of North Beach and the Embarcadero.

-The tour runs a couple of times a week and begins in the late afternoon.
+The tour runs a couple of times a week.

 To the east, you will see Treasure Island, the East Bay and the Embarcadero.
 The southern view is covered by the tower, the trees and park surrounding it.